 - 1. Save a custom schedule to the top-level directory (not in a folder) of an SD memory card from the Song Meter SM4 Configurator software, or export a schedule to an SD memory card from another recorder. - 2.
-Insert the SD memory card in slot A of the recorder. - 3.
-Navigate to Main Menu > Schedule > Import Sched+Setts. - 4.
-At the Select Schedule File prompt, press ▲ Up or ▼Down to select a schedule file on your SD memory card.
+Insert the SD memory card in slot A of the recorder.

+- 3. Navigate to Main Menu > Schedule > Import Sched+Setts. - At the Select Schedule File prompt, press ▲ Up or ▼ Down to select a schedule file on your SD memory card.
 Press ENTER.

-NOTE: The file name can only be 28 characters or less.
-The SM4BAT ZC will not recognize or display file names of longer length on the import screen.
+NOTE: The file name must be 28 characters or less.
+The recorder does not recognize or display longer file names on the import screen.

-5. If no warnings or errors are found, the following message appears:
+5. If no warnings or errors are found, the following message appears and the imported schedule is now the current schedule: